k-onoue/torch-betainc/README.md

 ## Performance Considerations

-- The function uses iterative approximation with a maximum of 200 iterations
+- The function uses iterative approximation with a default maximum of 500 iterations
 - Convergence is typically achieved in fewer than 20 iterations for most inputs
 - Batch processing is efficient due to vectorization
 - Double precision (`torch.float64`) is recommended for gradient checking
+- Precision parameters (`epsilon`, `max_approx`) can be customized for performance tuning

 ## Credits